How the global chip shortage might affect people who just want to wash their dogs

 That process has raised CCSI’s costs, bringing the frustrations of the same chip shortage that has idled auto factories around the world to a tiny town where the other main employers are a granary, a couple of bars and a part-time post office.

-"This particular problem affects all aspects of manufacturing, from little people to big conglomerates,” said company president Russell Caldwell, whose father founded the business in the 1960s to sell lawnmowers.
-“Literally we have corn fields around us ... there’s not a lot here.”
+“This particular problem affects all aspects of manufacturing, from little people to big conglomerates,” said company president Russell Caldwell, whose father founded the business in the 1960s to sell lawn mowers.
+“Literally we have corn fields around us. . . .
+There’s not a lot here.”

 Auto companies have been the most visible victims of the chip shortage, with Ford last week saying it expects to produce 1.1 million fewer vehicles this year than it had planned.

-But in a testament to how dependent the world has become on the tiny silicon wafers, manufacturers of everything from video-game consoles to household appliances are reporting problems.
+But in a testament to how dependent the world has become on the tiny silicon wafers, manufacturers of everything from video game consoles to household appliances are reporting problems.
 Apple said last week the supply pinch is hurting production of iPads and Mac computers and might cost it as much as $4 billion in sales, while Caterpillar warned of possible trouble ahead.
 Samsung said its sales of display panels are down because manufacturers who buy them for smartphones can’t get enough chips and have cut production.

 Even railways are complaining that they have fewer autos to haul around.